Grosjean's crash proves how far F1 safety has come

 First response

-While the HAAS was carrying a full fuel load at the time, reported to be around 98kg-100kg, it is believed it was the collector, holding 2kg of fuel, that actually ignited.
+While the Haas was carrying a full fuel load at the time, reported to be around 98kg-100kg, it was commentated a collector, holding much less fuel, actually ignited.

 MORE Motorsport's luckiest escapes